 Revisions to the Capital Requirements Regulation (CRR) and the Capital Requirements Directive (CRDIV) known as the CRR3/CRDVI package are being made to implement in the EU the final reforms agreed by the Basel Committee on Banking Supervision in December 2017 (known as Basel 3.1).
-Other revisions introduce some EUspecific measures, including on the proportionate application of the prudential regime, the fitness and propriety of senior staff, the incorporation of ESG risks within the regime, and measures on supervisory powers (including prudential supervision of third-country branches).
+Other revisions introduce some EU-specific measures, including on the proportionate application of the prudential regime, the fitness and propriety of senior staff, the incorporation of ESG risks within the prudential regime, and measures on supervision of third country branches).

 The so-called Daisy Chain Regulation has also made further revisions to the CRR to improve banks' resolvability, including clarifying the treatment of indirect subscription of internal MREL eligible instruments within a resolution group with a multiple point of entry resolution strategy.
+A further Daisy Chain Directive will be formally adopted in 2024.